 For our football tipsters, football betting is a full-time job.
 They’re happy to study a wide range of matches and statistics to find what might be just a few value bets each day or each week.
 Sure, they’ll have opinions about most matches, but they won’t bet on them unless they can find some value.

-If you haven’t got the time to study football form, then check out football free tips or the subscription services of our best football tipsters.
+If you haven’t got the time to study football form, then check out free football tips here or the subscription services of our best football tipsters.

 What Sort Of Markets Do Football Tipsters Bet On?